edemaine/furls/README.md

 * `.getSearch()`: Return state in URL search format (`?key=value&...`).
 * `.getRelativeURL`: Return URL to self (`document.location.pathname`) with search given by `.getSearch()`.

+## Class Synchronization

+* `.syncClass(query = ':root', prefix = '', updateNow = true)`:
+  Synchronizes the `classList` of the specified DOM `query` (which can also be just a DOM element or an array of DOM elements) to match the state of all "discrete" tracked inputs.
+Classes are of the form `NAME-VALUE`, prefixed by `prefix`; for example, a checkbox with name `box` can be tested with CSS queries `.box-true` and `.box-false`.
+* `.discreteValue(input)`: Returns whether the given input has a "discrete" value, and thus `.syncClass` will synchronize its class.
+  By default, this includes all inputs of type `"checkbox"` and `"radio"`, but you could override it to include a different subset of inputs.

 ### Events